Italy "wise man" caught deriding Berlusconi in radio stunt

 “Berlusconi of course always hopes to get some advantage or protection,” Onida said, as the fake scientist prompted him for his views on the political gridlock in place since the February election.

-The president’s palace later issued a statement in which Onida apologized to Berlusconi and said he regretted the embarrassment that the episode might have caused to Napolitano.
+The president’s palace later issued a statement in which Onida apologised to Berlusconi and said he regretted the embarrassment that the episode might have caused to Napolitano.

 Onida, considered close to the centre-left Democratic party, already raised eyebrows when he admitted soon after his appointment that he was “not too optimistic” about finding a consensus.